 Rosalind Sharples MSc (psychotherapy) CTA(P), PTSTA(P), registered with the UKCP

-I enjoy celebrating successes and finding out how to move things along when they get difficult or stuck.
+I seek to create a safe and non-judgemental space with you to unpack your experience with your clients.
+I also enjoy celebrating successes and finding out how to move things along when they get difficult or stuck.

-This might be happening in any six areas:
+Your questions might be answered in any of these six areas:

 Contracting - What do you want and what does your client want?